 - The wall socket outlets must be suitable for printer input ratings.
 See Single-phase power on page 8. - The wall socket outlets must be suitable for the power cord plug type used in the country of installation.
-The table below lists examples of the power cords and plugs provided with the printer according to the country.
-To make sure you have the right wall receptacle, find your country in the table and check the plug type. - ▲ WARNING!
+The Table 2-7 Power cord specifications for the HP Latex 700 Printer series on page 11 list examples of the power cords and the plugs provided with the printer according to the country.
+To make sure you have the right wall receptacle, find your country in the appropriate table and check the plug type.

+▲ WARNING!
 Use only use the power cord supplied by HP with the printer.
 Do not use a power strip (relocatable power tap) to connect both power cords.
 Do not damage, cut, or repair the power cord.
 With a damaged power cord, there is a risk of fire and electric shock.
 Always replace a damaged power cord with an HP-approved power cord.